 But you can’t do anything about your genetics, and even with the best attention to your health, you can’t always prevent the diseases that can cause hair loss.
 The best thing you can do is take care of your health and get the right hair-loss treatment when the time comes.

-The Houston Hair Loss Clinic provides some of the most effective and cutting-edge techniques for treating hair loss, including platelet-rich plasma therapy.
+The Houston Hair Loss Clinic provides some of the most effective and cutting-edge techniques for treating hair loss, such as platelet-rich plasma therapy and Sunetics Laser Hair Therapy.
 Our goal is to give you the fullest and most beautiful head of hair you can get.
 Call us today to get an evaluation and figure out what might be possible to get the hair you want.

 Contact us today at 713-561-5478, and speak to one of our experts about any hair loss questions you may have.